Court of Appeal

-The Court of Appeal was established on 28 October 2014 under the Court of Appeal Act 2014.
-Its main function is to hear appeals from the High Court and the Circuit Court.
-It took over the role of the Court of Criminal Appeal and the Courts-Martial Appeal Court which were abolished.
-The only appeals that go to the Supreme Court are those which raise issues of major public importance or where the interests of justice require such an appeal.
+Established in 2014 under the Court of Appeal Act 2014, the Court of Appeal replaced the Court of Criminal Appeal and the Courts-Martial Appeal Court, which were abolished.
+As a result, the only appeals that go to the Supreme Court are those which raise issues of major public importance or where the interests of justice require such an appeal.
+For more, see ‘Appealing Court of Appeal decisions’ below.

-The President distributes and allocates the work of the Court of Appeal.
-Matters coming before it are normally heard and determined by 3 judges.
-However, some interlocutory and procedural applications may be heard by the President or another nominated judge alone.
-An interlocutory application is an application for a temporary decision to deal with issues that will be finally decided when the case is fully heard.
+However, some interlocutory and procedural applications can be heard by the President or another nominated judge alone.
+An interlocutory application is an application for a temporary decision on an issue while the case is in progress and awaiting a final decision.
 Procedural applications could include, for example, an application for legal aid.

-The Director of Public Prosecutions can also appeal a point of law from a trial on indictment to the Court of Appeal.
+The DPP can also appeal a point of law from a trial on indictment to the Court of Appeal.
 This does not mean that the Court may overturn the verdict of "not guilty".
 It simply clarifies the law for future cases.

 Information on the court-martial system is available at military.ie.